krikienoid/flagwaver/README.md

 ## Features

-- Upload images from the web or from your computer.
+- Upload images from the web or from your device.
 - Supports flag cloths with different aspect ratios.
 - Set the hoist side and flag orientation.
+- Try out different flagpoles.
+- Adjust wind speed and direction.
+- Progressive Web App support.

 ## Development